Patriot drills highest grade lithium drill intercept to date – 156.9 m interval of 2.12% Li2O, including 25.0 m of 5.04% Li2O – at the CV5 Pegmatite, Quebec, Canada

 Darren Smith, Vice President of Exploration of the Company, comments: “It is hard to find words to adequately describe the impressive nature of the lithium mineralization in drill hole CV22-083.
 Visual estimates of spodumene abundance may give you a sense, but assays are the true measure and have certainly astounded with this hole.
 As we move east, we are defining a significant high-grade zone at a coarse drill spacing of 50 to 100 m.
 The recently commenced winter drill program will continue to probe and delineate this area ahead of an initial mineral resource estimate planned for the first half of 2023.
 Drill hole CV22-083 has raised the bar ever higher with respect to the considerable potential at CV5 as we continue to delineate it, and by extension, the rest of the CV lithium district held by the Company that has yet to be drill tested.”

 SYDNEY, Australia, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the "Company" or "Patriot") PMETPMTPMETF (FSE: R9GA) is pleased to announce core assay results for fourteen (14) additional drill holes from its 2022 drill campaign at its wholly owned Corvette Property (the "Property"), located in the James Bay Region of Quebec.
+18, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the “Company” or “Patriot”) (TSX-V: PMET) (ASX: PMT) (OTCQB: PMETF) (FSE: R9GA) is pleased to announce core assay results for fourteen (14) additional drill holes from its 2022 drill campaign at its wholly owned Corvette Property (the “Property”), located in the James Bay Region of Quebec.
 The primary drill area is focused at the CV5 Pegmatite, located approximately 13.5 km south of the regional and all-weather Trans-Taiga Road and powerline infrastructure.

 The fourteen (14) drill holes (NQ core size – 47.6 mm inside diameter) reported herein targeted mineralization at the eastern and western areas of the currently defined CV5 Pegmatite (Figure 1).
 Drill hole CV22-083 returned the strongest lithium mineralized interval to date at the CV5 Pegmatite with 156.9 m at 2.12% Li2O, including 25.0 m at 5.04% Li2O or 5.0 m at 6.36% Li2O, and was completed as a 100 m step-out along strike of drill hole CV22-066, which intersected 113.1 m of 1.61% Li2O (see news release dated December 13th, 2022) (Figures 2, 3, and 4).